rowhitswami/virtual-concert/README.md

 Virtual Concert - Visualizing Music in VR

-This is my first mini-project for a Virtual Reality course at IISc, a demo can be found here: http://cs.brandeis.edu/~arya/vr
+This is my first mini-project for a Virtual Reality course, a demo can be found here: http://cs.brandeis.edu/~arya/vr

 As well as being a Computer Science major, I am also studying Music and have taken many courses on Electronic Music, so I wanted my project to be a melding of the two diciplines.
 I wanted to take the act of listening to music and make it an immersive experience, so that someone could see the patterns happening, not just listen to the music.